eferroni/react-pokedex/README.md

 # React Props: Pokedex
 This exercise lets you pratice using React components and properties.

-Create a pokemon application (a “pokedex”) that displays an interface that looks like this:
+Create a pokemon application (a “pokedex”) that displays an interface.

-_images/pokedex.png
-Part 1: Building Components
+### Part 1: Building Components
 To create the pokedex, you should use 3 components:

 #### App